Robotics Lunch and Learn: Startup Edition

 Register Here

-Join us for this technical and hands-on exploration at the intersection of robotics, machine learning, and human-computer interaction.
+Join us for this exploration of the current state of robotics, machine learning, and human-computer interaction.

 This workshop, hosted by Joseph Cole, PhD of Rose City Robotics, offers a unique opportunity to engage directly with cutting-edge research and technology.

-Whether you are an entrepreneur, investor, researcher, engineer or automation expert come join us for this hands on event.
+Whether you are an entrepreneur, investor, creative designer, software engineer, tinkerer or researcher, come join us for this exploration of the opportunities in robotics.

 • 10:45am-11:00: Check-in